Get easy tips for egg-free baking and the best vegan egg substitutes you can use! Now your favorite baked goods are simple to make healthy and vegan!

 The most plain-Jane one is definitely applesauce and for the others (minus the banana), you can somewhat mask the flavor by incorporating them into a recipe that already has a strong flavor like chocolate or coffee.
-But the dark color of those two options will also hide the orange color 😊
+But the dark color of those two options will also hide the orange color.

 Healthy Vegan Recipes

-Now that you know how to substitute eggs in your vegan baking, let's talk specific recipes!
+Now that you know how to substitute eggs in your vegan baking, let's talk about specific recipes!
 I wanted to give you some of my favorite vegan recipes from the site, but also break them down by category.
-As I mentioned above, I have found the best success when replacing eggs in things like cookies, muffins and pancakes!
+As I mentioned above, I have found the best success when replacing eggs in things like cookies, muffins, and pancakes!

 Vegan Cookie Recipes

 Who doesn't love a good cookie!?
 Most cookies can be made vegan with a simple substitute.
 Here are some of my favorite vegan cookie recipes, but you should mostly have luck with any recipe using an egg substitute.